manuel-lang/Autonomous-Semantic-Search-Engine/README.md

 # Autonomous Semantic Search Engine

 A search engine that autonomously crawls documents from a given domain including their subdomains, analyzes them and renders them into a search frontend.
-This implementation demonstraits the functionality with [Stanford University](https://www.stanford.edu/) website.
+This implementation demonstrates the functionality with the [Stanford University](https://www.stanford.edu/)'s website.
+This project was implemented during the [Next Iteration Hackathon 2018](http://hackathon.nextiteration.de/)

 ## Web crawler